Balog de Manko Bük: Pál Balogh de Mankobük

-Balogh - French company from 1958 to 2016
+Balogh – French company from 1958 to 2016

 The Balogh Group has its headquarters in Paris and is the French leader company in the development and manufacturing of contactless identification systems, offering the most advanced RFID technologies in the industry.

-It was founded in 1958 by Paul Balogh de Manko-Bük (8 April 1924 in Pécs - 16 January 2007 in Paris), and his wife Claire.
+It was founded in 1958 by Paul Balogh de Manko-Bük (8 April 1924 in Pécs – 16 January 2007 in Paris), and his wife Claire.

 Paul (Pal) had been an academic during his civilian life and an elite pilot during the Second World War.
 He served within the elite fighter "Puma" unit of the Royal Hungarian Air Force and took a soviet Yak-9 down in 1945 while defending Vienna from Russian bombing.

 He fled Hungary and settled in Paris after the collapse of the Kingdom of Hungary following the defeat of World War II and soviet occupation.

 The Balogh Group started out manufacturing Inductive Proximity Sensors, which then lead to the development of Radio Frequency Identification (RFID) in 1978.
 Since then the Balogh Group has expanded globally with the creation of Balogh USA in 1988 and the creation of Balogh International in 1990.

-Nowadays it has three research and development facilities, one in Paris, one in Toulouse (France) and one in Detroit, Michigan (USA).
+Nowadays it has three research and development facilities, one in Paris, one in Toulouse (France) and one in Detroit, Michigan (United States).
 All three also serve as production facilities, in addition to the one in Normandy.

 The company operated globally, mainly in Europe and the United States, having applications in a variety of industries, such as Automotive, Food Processing, Pharmaceutical, Transportation, Railways or Aircraft.

 The former CEO, Etienne Balogh de Manko-Bük, born in 1962, joined 1987 and became president in 1994.
 He holds a business and marketing degree from the IDRAC Ecole supérieure de commerce and HEC Management.
 Since 2016 he was the International Sales Director for Rail Solutions at TagMaster.